giorgi-abashidze/ProgressButtonCard/README.md

 * **cardButtonText** provides the text of the button
 * **cardTextStyle** provides the style of the text. possible values is: **bold, normal, italic** default is normal
 * **cardButtonTextColor** provides te color of the button text **!
 This property working only with hex color strings like: #ffffff**

-### Make sure you have android material components installed or it will not work

 #### Text size is depending on button height you dont need to set the text height manually.